instacart/makara/README.md

 ### Stickiness Context

 Makara handles stickiness by keeping track of which proxies are stuck at any given moment.
-The context is basically a hash of proxy ids and the timestamp until which they are stuck.
+The context is basically a mapping of proxy ids to the timestamp until which they are stuck.

 To handle persistence of context across requests in a Rack app, makara provides a middleware.
 It lays a cookie named `_mkra_stck` which contains the current context.
 If the next request is executed before the cookie expires, that given context will be used.
 If something occurs which naturally requires master on the second request, the context is updated and stored again.